jcabelloc/jcabelloc.github.io/_posts/2019-01-24-python3-getting-started.md

 ---

-This is a brief introduction to Python 3, a scripting language widely used in data science.
+This is a brief introduction to Python 3, a scripting language widely used in data science and machine learning.

 ### Basic Operations